Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: CONCLUSION

 \section{CONCLUSION}

 This study reveals the dynamics of a sphere rolling up a granular slope.
-By systematically varying the initial velocity $v_0$ (and initial angular velocity $\omega_0$), angle of slope $\alpha$, and density ratio between the sphere and granular layer $\rho_s/\rho_g$, sphere's motion was measured and analyzed.
-First, the penetration depth of the sphere during rolling-up process was measured and scaled as $\delta/R =C_{\rho}(\rho_s/\rho_g)^{3/4}$.
+By systematically varying the initial velocity $v_0$ (and initial angular velocity $\omega_0$), angle of slope $\alpha$, and density ratio between the sphere and granular layer $\rho_s/\rho_g$, the sphere's motion was measured and analyzed.
+First, the penetration depth of the sphere during the rolling-up process was measured and scaled as $\delta/R =C_{\rho}(\rho_s/\rho_g)^{3/4}$.
 This scaling is consistent with previous studies of the sphere penetration into a granular layer.
-Next, translational and rotational motion of the rolling up sphere was measured and characterized as a constant deceleration dynamics.
-Then, we reveal that $\omega_\mathrm{stop}\neq0$ and $\omega_\mathrm{stop}$ is an increasing function of $\alpha$.
+Next, translational and rotational motions of the rolling-up sphere are measured and characterized as constant deceleration dynamics.
+Then, we reveal that $\omega_\mathrm{stop}$ increases with $\alpha$.
 To characterize the sphere's motion, we consider two kinds of friction coefficients, $\mu_\mathrm{d}$ and $\mu_\mathrm{s}$.
 The former and latter represent friction due to the deformation of granular layer and slipping friction, respectively.
-The sum of friction coefficient, $\mu_\mathrm{total}$ mainly depend on $\rho_s/\rho_g$ and are independent of $v_0$ and $\alpha$ except large $\rho_s/\rho_g$ and $\alpha$ case.
-Because the range of $\rho_s/\rho_g$ variation is very limited in this study, more systematic experiments with various density ratios are crucial future problem.
+We obtain the relation, $\mu_\mathrm{d} = 0.49(\delta/R)$, meaning the contact area between the sphere and granular layer is a key factor of translational energy dissipation.
+The $\mu_\mathrm{s}$ is almost independent of $\alpha$ and $\rho_\mathrm{s}/\rho_\mathrm{g}$, showing a constant value $\mu_\mathrm{s}\simeq 0.26 \pm 0.04$.
+From the system parameters, $\rho_\mathrm{s}/\rho_\mathrm{g}$, $R$ and $\alpha$, we can estimate $\delta$ and $\mu_\mathrm{d}$.
+Then, by considering constant $\mu_\mathrm{s}$ and initial conditions $v_0$ ($\omega_0$), we can completely predict the sphere's rolling-up motion.
+Since the range of $\rho_s/\rho_g$ variation is limited in this study, more systematic experiments with wider parameter ranges are crucial future problem.